JayeshMD/Netaccess-IITM/README.md

 | Google Chrome| Latest veriosn|
 | selenium     | 4.35.0 |

-Code is tested with above packages but will (mostly) work with older versions.
+The code is tested with the above packages, but will (mostly) work with older versions as well.

 # How to use